 On behalf of Federated Investors, Mr. Briganti obtained emergency injunctive relief to prevent the Government of Argentina from canceling outstanding bonds with a face value of more than $500 million, which had been erroneously tendered by holders of those bonds.
 Federated Investment Management Company, et al., v.
 Republic of Argentina, et al., 10 Civ.
 4324 (S.D.N.Y.
 2010) (Griesa, J.).

-Mr. Briganti is admitted to both the New York and Connecticut State bars and is a member of the bars of the U.S. Court of Appeals for the 2nd and 8th Circuits, and U.S. District Courts for the Southern and Eastern Districts of New York.
-Mr. Briganti received his J.D. from New York Law School in 1996, where he graduated with honors and served as a senior editor of the New York Law School Journal of International and Comparative Law, and he received a B.A. in Political Science from Iona College with honors in 1993.
+Mr. Briganti is admitted to both the New York and Connecticut State bars, and is a member of the bars of the U.S. Court of Appeals for the 2nd and 8th Circuits, and U.S. District Courts for the Southern and Eastern Districts of New York.
+Mr. Briganti received his J.D. from New York Law School in 1996, where he graduated with honors and served as a senior editor of the New York Law School Journal of International and Comparative Law.
+He received a B.A. in Political Science from Iona College, with honors, in 1993.

 B.A.
 Iona College (1993), with honors